ATD 1-LAW

 Default judgement-Duty-Deficiency-Duty

-Juma was attacked by Suleiman and believing he was in imminent danger, used reasonable force to defend himself.
-In the process, he broke Suleman’s legs and Suleiman has sued him.
-What type of general defense can Juma apply?
+Malia was attacked by Suleiman and believing she was in imminent danger, used reasonable force to defend herself.
+In the process, she broke Suleman's arm and Suleiman sued her.
+What type of general defense can Malia apply?

 Volenti non-fit injuria